utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Gitlab
 ------

 Before we can explain this question, we first need to roughly understand what the `GitLab <https://about.gitlab.com/>`_ is.
 GitLab is a platform that helps to manage large software projects.
 This embraces a lot of features.
 First of all the whole Code that is controlled by Git is stored on a group server.
-You have a `project page <https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia>`_\ , where you can directly see all the files and below some information about the project, e.g. how to install and use it.
+You have a `project page <https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia>`_\  where you can directly see all the files and below some information about the project, e.g. how to install and use it.

 Now: Check out the `About GitLab <https://about.gitlab.com/>`_ page and also Utopia's project page to get yourself familiarised with the purpose and interface of GitLab.

 For members of the CCEES group, development takes place not only in the ``utopia/utopia`` project, but also in the ``utopia/models`` project, which you can access `here <https://ts-gitlab.iup.uni-heidelberg.de/utopia/models>`_.
-The distinction exists in order to separate framework code (developed in the ``utopia`` project) from personal model implementations (in the ``models`` project).
+The distinction exists to separate framework code (developed in the ``utopia`` project) from personal model implementations (in the ``models`` project).

 Issues: The planning phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Everyone who works with Utopia needs to know what topics are up for discussion, which features are planned, which model should be implemented, and so on.
-All of these things can be looked up on the `issues <https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia/issues>`_ page of the respective GitLab projects.
+All of these things can be looked up in the `issues <https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia/issues>`_ page of the respective GitLab projects.
 Just go there, click around, look at different issues, the discussions that sometimes emerge and if you have an idea or comment, just feel free to write it in the comment section! :)

 Let's say you want to create a new model.
-If this is a model for your personal project, visit the `issues page of the models project <https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia/issues>`_ and click on the "New issue" button in the top right-hand corner of the page.
+If this is a model for your personal project visit the `issues page of the models project <https://ts-gitlab.iup.uni-heidelberg.de/utopia/models/issues>`_ and click on the "New issue" button in the top right-hand corner of the page.
 A new page will open.
-In the field "Choose a template", select "Model".
+In the field ``Choose a template`` you can select a template and use the structure that is already given.
+For posting a model idea, we recommend the ``task`` template.
 Now, some text will appear.
 Fill in the sections and keep in mind that in an issue you try to plan what you would like to do and tell others (and of course yourself) about it.
 Everyone should be able to know what is going on in Utopia.
-Do not worry if you cannot really fill in every section.
+Do not worry if you cannot fill in every section.
 The description can also be changed later.

 If you create an issue you should also look at the labels you can give it.
 Select the appropriate labels such that everyone who sees the issue immediately roughly knows what the issue is about.

 Now click on the ``Submit issue`` button and congratulations you have created your first issue! 😃 At the bottom of the issue, there is the possibility to write comments and discussions.
 So others can look at your issue, encourage you to go for it, add their ideas, and so on.
-Ideally, this is the place to discuss everything that is related to the issue.
+Ideally, this is the place to discuss everything related to the issue.
 So, also if you have doubts about certain aspects or details just start a discussion.
 You will always get fruitful input from others!
 You can even refer to others by writing typing ``@`` followed by the name.
 We encourage you to try it out and profit from the exchange with others.

 During your model development, whenever you have the impression that some feature is missing in Utopia, something does not work the way you need it in your model, etc. ... *just write an issue*.